technomancy/leiningen/doc/DEPLOY.md

 launches, but with `gpg-agent` you only have to enter your passphrase periodically; it will keep it cached for a given period.

-Remember to uncomment `use-agent` in ~/.gnupg/gpg.conf otherwise you get this error
+Remember to uncomment `use-agent` in `~/.gnupg/gpg.conf` otherwise you get this error

 ```
 gpg: can't query passphrase in batch mode
 gpg: decryption failed: secret key not available
 ```

-You can test your gpg.conf with
+You can test whether this solution works with

 ```
 gpg --quiet --batch --decrypt ~/.lein/credentials.clj.gpg